-Kalanchoe – small plant which flowers for a long time but does not need a massive amount of water.
+Kalanchoe – a small plant that flowers for a long time but does not need a massive amount of water.

-Cactus and succulents – many varieties flower and they don’t need a lot of water
+Cactus and succulents – many varieties of succulents flower.
+What makes them such great balcony plants?
+The main advantage of growing succulents and cactus on your balcony is that they don't need a lot of water.

 Buddleia – commonly known as the butterfly bush as it attracts butterflies.

-House leaks – don’t need a lot of water but grow quickly and can be very interesting.
+House leeks – don’t need a lot of water but grow quickly and can be very interesting.
 They are also very tolerant of cold weather and winds.

-Gooseberry bushes – gooseberry bushes tend to well on north facing balconies
+Gooseberry bushes – gooseberry bushes tend to do well on north-facing balconies

 Pansy Come in Many Colors

 Heather – you do get some summer flowering varieties.